The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: The constraining power of large-scale CMB E-mode polarization on Pop-III models

 where $N_{\rm ion}$ is number of ionizing photons produced per stellar baryon in Pop-III stars.
 This analytic calculation appears to be consistent with our modeling results in Figure~\ref{fig:fidLW_Cl} and \ref{fig:model_Sandro_master} at factor of 2 level, although the non-constant SFR density in the fiducial model leads to potential errors of our estimates.

 The effective $\Delta\chi^2$ values calculated using the {\it Planck} {\tt SimAll} likelihood are much lower than the cosmic variance limited $\Delta\chi^2$ values and are all less than 1 (see grey points in top-left panel of Figure~\ref{fig:fidLW_dchi2_Sandro}).
-This result that the {\it Planck} data contains almost no information on $\tau(z>15)$ seems somewhat inconsistent with the revised $\tau(z>15)<0.018$ 2-$\sigma$ upper limit obtained by \citet[M. Millea private communication]{planck18}.
+This result that the {\it Planck} data contains almost no information on $\tau(z>15)$ seems somewhat inconsistent with the revised $\tau(z>15)<0.018$ 2-$\sigma$ upper limit obtained by \citet{planck18, planck21correction}.
 To understand this discrepancy, we attempted to replicate the revised constraint of \citet{planck18}, and we find that we can qualitatively reproduce their upper limit even if we assume the {\it Planck} data only has information on total $\tau$ and no other property of the ionization history.
 In particular, we partially mimic the \citet{planck18} analysis by sampling the likelihood for $20,000$ FlexKnot reionization histories with 5 knots and selecting histories such that they produce a uniform distribution of $\tau(z>15)$ in $[0,0.04]$.
-We note that our procedure does not fully follow that of \citet{planck18}, which marginalizes over the number of knots, weighting by Bayesian evidence.
+To define a likelihood of a reionization history that only depends on the total $\tau$, we take the likelihood of a reionization history to be the same as the {\tt SimAll} likelihood of a single tanh with the same total $\tau$.
+We find that this approach gives a 2-$\sigma$ upper limit of $\tau(z>15)=0.015$, close to the values obtained by the revised {\it Planck} and \citet{heinrich21}.
+Our findings suggest that the \citet{planck18} inferred $\tau(z>15)$ upper limit may simply reflect the $\tau(z>15)$ values from the set of FlexKnot reionization histories that are consistent with the total $\tau$ constraints.
+We have not investigated whether a similar conclusion applies to the principal component analysis of \citet{heinrich21}, which find a similar $2\sigma$ constrain to \citet{planck18} of $\tau(z>15)<0.020$.\footnote{We note that our procedure does not fully follow that of \citet{planck18}, which marginalizes over the number of knots, weighting by Bayesian evidence.
 In the \citet{planck18} analysis, the $\tau(z>15)$ posterior is shaped primarily by lower knot models than 5-knots, models for which we expect total $\tau$ to be more correlated with $\tau(z>15)$.
-The uniform distribution approximates \citet{planck18}'s flat prior on $\tau(z>15)$.
-However, unlike in \citet{planck18}, we assume that the likelihood of a reionization history only depends on the total $\tau$.
-To achieve this, we take the likelihood of a reionization history to be the same as the {\tt SimAll} likelihood of a single tanh with the same total $\tau$.
-We find that this approach gives a 2-$\sigma$ upper limit of $\tau(z>15)=0.015$, close to the values obtained by the revised {\it Planck} and \citet{heinrich21}.
-Our findings suggest that the \citet{planck18} inferred $\tau(z>15)$ upper limit may reflect the $\tau(z>15)$ values from the set of FlexKnot reionization histories that are consistent with the total $\tau$ constraints.
-We have not investigated whether a similar conclusion applies to the principal component analysis of \citet{heinrich21}, which find a similar $2\sigma$ constrain to \citet{planck18} of $\tau(z>15)<0.020$ that again seems in tension with our direct {\it Planck} likelihood evaluations.
+Our uniform $\tau(z>15)$ distribution approximates \citet{planck18}'s flat prior on $\tau(z>15)$.}